 In my previous post I looked at Hector’s farewell to his wife and child in Book 6.
 Book 22 recounts the hero’s death.
-Hector has killed Patroclus, Achilles beloved comrade, and Achilles’ rage is violent and terrifying.
-He has resolved to kill Hector no matter what.
+Hector has killed Patroclus, Achilles beloved comrade, and Achilles’ rage is terrifying.
+He is determined to have revenge, and in Book 22 he faces Hector in single combat.

-While there is life, there is hope.
-And when Achilles’ first javelin throw misses, Hector is briefly triumphant.
-However, when he then misses his own shot, he is left unarmed and completely isolated outside the gates of Troy.
+When Hector misses Achilles with his javelin, he is left unarmed and completely isolated outside the gates of Troy.
 He understands now that he is about to die.
 All that is left for him is the hope that he will die in a manner worthy of remembrance:

 ‘But let me not die without a fight, without true glory, without some deed that men unborn may hear.’